Black Friday U.S. shoppers brave cold, long lines in hunt for deals

 The National Retail Federation forecast U.S. holiday retail sales in November and December will increase between 4.3 and 4.8 percent over 2017 for a total of $717.45 billion to $720.89 billion.
 That compares with an average annual increase of 3.9 percent over the past five years.

-About 38 percent of American consumers plan to shop on Black Friday this year, and six in 10 of those shoppers anticipate making at least half of their holiday purchases on that day, a Reuters/Ipsos poll showed last week.
+About 38 percent of American consumers plan to shop on Black Friday, and six in 10 anticipate making at least half of their holiday purchases on that day, a Reuters/Ipsos poll showed last week.

 Shoppers picked up big-ticket items such as TVs, Apple Inc (AAPL.O) iPads and Watches at Target, while phones, toys, gaming consoles and cookware were top sellers at Walmart Inc (WMT.N).